 The director was charged with taking kickbacks totaling at least $364,000 in cash or goods and services from vendors to ensure receipt of contracts.

 The Department of Justice went on to say, the director and seven vendors embezzled at least $2 million from the nonprofit “by issuing false and fraudulent purchase orders to each of the seven vendors, who in turn issued corresponding invoices for goods and services that were never delivered or provided.”

 Later, the director pleaded guilty to bid rigging, fraud, and tax charges.

 What was the harm to the nonprofit’s 600 substance abuse patients?
 Well, money that should have aided the needy went into the pockets of fraudsters.

 The first weakness was having a leader who was concerned more about his wealth than the people he served.
 Auditors often refer to this as the tone at the top–it’s the ethical makeup of those in charge.
 COSO calls it the control environment.
 Without a positive, honest culture, fraud is more likely to occur.

 The second weakness was the bidding process never happened.
 There’s a reason for bidding: It keeps everyone honest, and it ensures the lowest price for the organization.

 The third weakness was a lack of accounts payable controls (or the circumvention of such policies, if they existed).
 Collusion between an organization’s leaders and vendors can wreak havoc.
 In such cases, the vendors send invoices, but no service or product is provided.
 Since someone in the nonprofit is approving the invoice (with knowledge the invoice is fictitious), there is no gatekeeper, no one to prevent the theft.
 The person approving the invoices is aiding in the fraud.

 First, fire unethical leaders.
-Nonprofits can’t afford the reputational damage.
+Nonprofits can’t afford the reputational damage—or the monetary losses.